 Maybe turn it into some sliders with a little green leaf lettuce.

-How about some lettuce wraps for all of you following the keto diet or just trying to consume less carbs?
+How about some lettuce wraps for all of you following the keto diet or just trying to consume fewer carbs?

 Whatever you do – you cannot go wrong with the cheesy deliciousness of this jalapeno popper dip!
 Mmm, mmmmm!